ibm-cloud-docs/apiconnect/ri-analytics.md

 When you view analytics data in the API Manager, you see metrics about the APIs that your provider organization developed and shared with customers.
 Information is collated from API events, which occur each time an API is invoked by a consumer application.
 The ability to visualize API analytics in different styles and combinations helps you understand how your APIs are used.
 You can use this insight when you need to make decisions about which APIs to offer, determine when to replace or retire an API, and understand who is consuming your APIs.

-To learn about using the Analytics feature in {{site.data.keyword.apiconnect_short}}, start with the following topics in the V10 Reserved knowledge center:
+To learn about using the Analytics feature in {{site.data.keyword.apiconnect_short}}, start with the following topics in the extended V10 Reserved documentation:

 - [Running searches to collect data](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.apionprem.doc/capim_analytics_discoverapps.html){: external}
 - [Building visualizations to report on data](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.apionprem.doc/capim_analytics_visualizationapps.html){: external}